gabrielcaamano/studio-qe-taes/README.md

 Clone this project and import it as a Maven project.

 ## Contributing
-You can contribute to the project by creating tests having locators that use the `@AIMate` annotation.
+You can contribute to the project by creating tests having locators that use the `@AIFindBy` annotation.

 ### Guidelines
 - Contributions should be developed by using the framework provided on this repository (Java/TestNG/Selenium+Appium).